lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 <li>Random mating (no structure): next generation is drawn randomly from a large gamete pool.
 Statistically, the next generation is formed from the current generation by uniformly sampling with replacement</li>
 <li>Neutral mutation: the mutation changes the DNA sequence but not an individual’s ability to survive and to produce offspring</li>
 <li>Population size N is large: most results concerning this model will be approximate (referred to as diffusion approximation), ignoring terms of O(1/N^2) relative to O(1/N).
 For example, one example following this assumption is that we do not consider the simultaneous coalescence of more than two DNA sequences (thus the generative genealogical tree is a bifurcate tree.</li>
+<li>No recombination: true for single bases and perhaps short regions</li>
 </ul>
 The basic/standard Wright-Fisher model results in a decay of genetic variation.
 Since the population is finite in size and reproduction is a random process, some individuals may not contribute any offspring to the next generation.
 This random loss of genetic lineages forward in time is called <b>genetic drift</b>, which reduces the diversity of the population diversity.
 One measure of population diversity is <b>heterozygosity</b>, defined as the probability that two genes chosen at random from the population have different alleles.
 Alleles are different versions of the genetic information encoded at a location in the genome of an organism (aka, genetic locus).
 A common example of genetic locus is the sequence of nucleotides that makes up a gene.
 Thus, two sequences of the same gene are different alleles if they are not identical.Assuming a gene has two allelic states (denoted A and a), genetic drift eventually leads to either A or a being lost from the population.
 When this happens, the surviving allele is said to be fixed in the population.
 The effect of genetic drift is compensated by mutation, a process by which the allelic state of a gene occasionally changes from one to another (e.g., from A to a).